Smoresies/GasRPGTutorial/README.md

 Likely will be a class that is often overwritten to allow for game-specific functionality.
 Unsure if it needs much functionality in the C++ side of things, but at least creating a game-specific version will allow for a good amount of useful behavior!

+## Variable Wrappers
+There are a ton of Variable Wrappers in Unreal C++!
+Here are a few, where to use them, and why!

+* TObjectPtr
+  * This is used for Member Variables to hold data!
+Any Member Variable (other than interfaces) should use this!
+    This is in replacement of Raw Pointers, but this should NOT be used outside of declaring the member variable in the class!
+* TScriptInterface
+  * This is used in place of TObjectPtr to specifically hold Member Variables which are Interfaces!
+* TSubclassOf
+  * This appears to be usable in both member and non-member variables.
+Is primarily used to hold class-types of other variables (often used for an existing variable so that we can store whatever type it is passed in as, in the cases of polymorphism).
+Allows us to Create Widgets/Objects/etc. of that class type when it comes time to!

 # UI
 Primarily we use the MVC (Model, View, Controller) implementation for UI in Unreal.
 The UI itself should be the View,